Incendiary balloon: Gaza Strip

 Since the beginning of the 2018 Gaza border protests, Palestinian militants have been launching incendiary kites at Israel as a form of agro-terrorism.
 Since the beginning of May 2018, helium-filled incendiary balloons have been used alongside the kites.
 Gazan balloons are devised from helium-filled party balloons or condoms that are strung together, with flaming rags, other incendiary devices, or explosives strung below.
 The prevailing wind blowing in from the Mediterranean Sea, propels the balloons inland from Gaza into Israel.

 By July 2018, incendiary kites and balloons had started 678 fires in Israel, burning 910 hectares (2,260 acres) of woodland, and 610 hectares (1,500 acres) of agricultural lands.
 Some balloons landed in residential areas of the Eshkol Regional Council and the Sdot Negev Regional Council.
 One balloon cluster reached Beersheba, some 40 kilometers (25 mi) from the Gaza strip.
 In response to these incendiary attacks, Israel closed the Kerem Shalom border crossing in July 2018, but later reopened it after a few months of relative calm.
 By the end of 2018, over 7,000 acres of land had been burned as a result of incendiary balloon attack, causing millions of shekels in damages, according to Israeli officials.
 The fires destroyed forests and agricultural lands, and killed livestock.
 The Israel Defense Forces (IDF) attempted to combat these incendiary devices by deploying small, remote-controlled drones with knives on their wings to cut the guide lines of the kites.
 The method ultimately proved ineffective.

 Persistent incidents of airborne arson were observed in the years 2019, 2020, and 2021.
 In August 2020, fuel deliveries to the Gaza Strip were halted once more due to a resurgence of these arson attacks, leading to the closure of the Gaza Strip's sole power station.
 The most effective strategy against these balloons was found to be continuous surveillance and manual extinguishing of the fires.
 In February 2020, a new laser weapon system known as the Light Blade (or Lahav) was tested operationally along the Gaza border to combat kites and balloons.

+On 25 August 2026 during the Gaza war, Israel warned Hamas that it will increase strikes on Gaza following concern over launches of kites, drones and balloons from the territory.as several kites were found in an Israeli community near the border with Gaza over the weekend, local media reported, threatening that "A balloon is treated like a kite, and a kite is treated like a drone, with or without explosives."